tommytracey/DeepRL-P3-Collaboration-Competition/README.md

 ##### &nbsp;

 ## Future Improvements
+- **Address stability issues to produce more consistent results** &mdash; My "best" results are only reproducible if you run the model numerous times.
+If you just run it once (or even 3-5 times) the model might not converge.
+I ran the model at least 30 while searching for a good set of hyperparameters, so perhaps implementing a more systemic approach such as grid search would help.
+Otherwise, more research is needed to find a more stable algorithm, or to make changes to the current DDPG algorithm.
 - **Add *prioritized* experience replay** &mdash; Rather than selecting experience tuples randomly, prioritized replay selects experiences based on a priority value that is correlated with the magnitude of error.
 This can improve learning by increasing the probability that rare or important experience vectors are sampled.
 - **Batch Normalization** &mdash; I did not use batch normalization on this project, but I probably should have.
 I've used batch normalization many times in the past when building convolutional neural networks (CNN), in order to squash pixel values.
 But, it didn't occur to me that it would be to this project.
 This is an aspect of this [Google DeepMind paper](https://arxiv.org/pdf/1509.02971.pdf) that has proved tremendously useful in my implementation of other projects.
   - Similar to the exploding gradient issue mentioned above, running computations on large input values and model parameters can inhibit learning.
 Batch normalization addresses this problem by scaling the features to be within the same range throughout the model and across different environments and units.
 In additional to normalizing each dimension to have unit mean and variance, the range of values is often much smaller, typically between 0 and 1.